Limit theorems for Markov processes indexed by continuous time Galton--Watson trees: The auxiliary Markov process and Many-to-One formulas

 For the definition of $\Lambda$, we shall consider the logarithm of the offspring number as this is the quantity that is involved in the Girsanov formulas.
-Notice that we cannot recover all the jump times from $\Lambda$ unless there is no offspring number equal to 1, that is $p_1=0$.
-This can however always be achieved by changing the value of the jump rate $r$ and adding the jumps related to $F_1^{(1)}$ to the process $X$.
-Henceforth, we assume without loss of generality that:
+Notice that we cannot recover all the jump times from $\Lambda$ unless there is no offspring number equal to 1, that is, $p_1=0$.
+This can, however, always be achieved by changing the value of the jump rate $r$ and adding the jumps related to $F_1^{(1)}$ to the process $X$.
+Henceforth, we assume without loss of generality the following. \begin{hyp} The offspring distribution satisfies $p_1=0$. \end{hyp}